putyourlightson/craft-htmx/README.md

 ## Controllers

-The `route` controller makes it possible to route actions to any controller action if Craft (or a plugin), while ensuring that the result is in the format `text/html`.
+The `route` controller makes it possible to route actions to any controller action in Craft (or a plugin/module), while ensuring that the result is in the format `text/html`.

-The `route` parameter should be set to the controller action that you want to be called, for example `entries/save-entry`.
+When sending a POST request, the `action` field should be set to `htmx/route` and the `route` parameter should be set to the controller action that you want to be called, for example `entries/save-entry`.
+Be sure to send a CSRF token along with the request unless you have disabled CSRF protection in Craft.

 ```twig
 <form hx-post="/my-form">